What are the best yoga retreats for beginners in 2019?

 There are lots of different reasons to go on a retreat.
 Fitness.
 Health.
 Soul-seeking.
 Fun.
 What is your reason for wanting to book a holiday?

 For me my main reason is inner peace because that’s what I’m all about.
 You might have a different goal in mind.
-Either way, it’s important to make sure that your yoga retreat is suitable for helping you meet your goal.
-Is it a yoga retreat that focuses solely on fitness when you really want a spiritual adventure?
+Either way, it’s important to make sure that your retreat is suitable for helping you meet your goal.
+Is it a retreat that focuses solely on fitness when you really want a spiritual adventure?
 Is it very advanced yoga retreat when you want something simple and fun?
 Make sure the philosophy of the treat matches your own individual needs.

 5. The cost

 You can take a yoga retreat without spending thousands on the ticket.
-Heck, you can take a yoga retreat at home if you want to, you just need to set up your own yoga studio at home and spend more time in it.
+Heck, you can take a yoga retreat at home if you want to, you just need to set up your own studio at home and spend more time in it.
 Point is, be aware of your budget.
 And remember that the actual cost of booking a yoga retreat is only a fraction of the overall price of the holiday.

 6. The hotel, the temple, and the trees

 There are very cheap yoga retreats and there are very expensive ones.
 There are 5-star yoga retreats in California that have the fine dining experience, luxury beds, a swimming pool, your own private masseur, and all the bells and whistles you could ever dream of.
-Then there are yoga retreats in forests where your hotel is a tent and you’re expected to cook for yourself.
+Then there are retreats in forests where your hotel is a tent and you’re expected to cook for yourself.
 Which could be perfect for some.

 7. What other activities do you want to do?

 Some of the best yoga retreats for beginners are the less serious ones that also allow for other activities.
 Some reatreat are for the die-hard yogis.
 They are dedicated retreats where yogis go to improve their skills and advance their practice.
 And many of these retreats do not cater for anything else.
 Because of this, they are not the best yoga reatreats for beginners.